-When a student is absent from class for more than three (3) days, homework assignments may be requested by calling the Main Office (282-5906) in the morning.
-The assignments will be ready for pick up at 3:00 p.m. in the appropriate office.
+When a student is absent from class for more than three (3) days, homework assignments may be requested by emailing individual teachers or checking Google Classroom.

 ATTENDANCE

 There is a close relationship between academic success and school attendance.
 Good attendance habits learned and developed in school will be carried over into the world of work.
 The rewards for good attendance at GHS are increased learning and an increased probability that students will be successful.
 Of equal importance is the development and practice of dependability and punctuality (two essential skills in the world of work.)
 Most important is the need to attend in order to learn from both teacher and classmates.
 To our knowledge, no student who had perfect attendance has ever failed in learning.